allenai/rslearn/docs/DatasetConfig.md

 The time range of all items is null (infinite).

+For this dataset, use `--workers 0` (default) so that processing is done in the main thread.
+This is because most of the work is spent initializing the data source, due to the need for identifying the bounds of all of the local files, and so it is best to just have this done once rather than once in each worker.

 ### rslearn.data_sources.openstreetmap.OpenStreetMap

 This data source is for ingesting OpenStreetMap data from a PBF file.